-The shadow register on the AD7938/AD7939 is an 8-bit, write-only register.
-Data is loaded from DB0 to DB7 on the rising edge of WR.
+The shadow register on the AD7938-6 is an 8-bit, write-only register.
+Data is loaded from DB0 to DB7 on the rising edge of \overline{WR} .
 The eight LSBs load into the shadow register.
 The information is written into the shadow register provided that the SEQ and SHDW bits in the control register were set to 0 and 1, respectively, in the previous write to the control register.
 Each bit represents an analog input from Channel 0 through Channel 7.
-A sequence of channels can be selected through which the AD7938/AD7939 cycles with each consecutive conversion after the write to the shadow register.
+A sequence of channels can be selected through which the AD7938-6 cycles with each consecutive conversion after the write to the shadow register.

 To select a sequence of channels to be converted, if operating in single-ended mode or Pseudo Mode 2, the associated channel bit in the shadow register must be set for each required analog input.
 When operating in fully differential mode or Pseudo Mode 1, the associated pair of channel bits must be set for each pair of analog inputs required in the sequence.

-With each consecutive $\overline{\text{CONVST}}$ pulse after the sequencer has been set up, the AD7938/AD7939 progress through the selected channels in ascending order, beginning with the lowest channel.
-This continues until a write operation occurs with the SEQ and SHDW bits configured in any way except 1, 0 (see Table 11).
-When a sequence is set up in fully differential mode or Pseudo Mode 1, the ADC does not convert on the inverse pairs (that is, $V{\rm IN}1$, $V{\rm IN}0$).
-The bit functions of the shadow register are outlined in Table 12.
+With each consecutive $\overline{\text{CONVST}}$ pulse after the sequencer has been set up, the AD7938-6 progresses through the selected channels in ascending order, beginning with the lowest channel.
+This continues until a write operation occurs with the SEQ and SHDW bits configured in any way except 1, 0 (see Table 10).
+When a sequence is set up in differential mode or Pseudo Mode 1, the ADC does not convert on the inverse pairs (that is, V{IN}1, V{IN}0).
+The bit functions of the shadow register are outlined in Table 11.
 See the Analog Input Selection section for further information on using the sequencer.